-All systems should be changed to accommodate the new format before the first numbers are issued in the new format from 1 October 2025.
+All systems should be changed to accommodate the new format from 1 July 2026.

 2.1.2 Current NHI number format

 The current NHI number format will continue to be supported, except for the issuing of new numbers, once the new and supplementary format is introduced.